 Glossary Of Terms And Services

 Pass/No Pass Registration (P/NP) - Enrollment option in a course for which a student will not receive a standard letter grade.
-To enroll in a course with the Pass/No Pass grade option, or to change a course to P/NP, students may use Web Registration or visit the Registrar One-Stop Center (Trojan Hall 101).
+To enroll in a course with the Pass/No Pass grade option, or to change a course to P/NP, students may use Web Registration or visit the Registrar One-Stop Center located in the JHH lobby.
 The deadlines relevant to any course are available on the Schedule of Classes by clicking the calendar icon next to the course in question.
 Effective Fall 2015, students who register for a Pass/No Pass course may request to have the grade option changed to Letter grade up until the 45 % mark of the session in which the course is offered.

 Undergraduates may take a maximum of 24 units as Pass/No Pass.
 Certain classes, such as those fulfilling the Writing requirement, may not be taken as Pass/No Pass.